Peace99/ToDoApp/README.md

 # ToDoApp
-It's an app that has three functionalities for now: add, delete and cross.
+It's a todo app that has three functionalities for now: add, delete and cross.
 So you can add a task, delete it, or cross it.